Adaptive-Technologies/pranzo-api/README.md

 # Affiliations

 The affiliation set-up is influenced by [this gist](https://gist.github.com/jibiel/5c18d36b93891cced991791529fc1686).
 Not sure if this the way to go, but I don't want to spend to much time onn this ;-)

+# VAT nubet lookup
+Int the MVP, the VAT lookup is done using the [ValVat gem](https://github.com/yolk/valvat).